-The accessibility door at Carlisle Branch is not working.
+The accessibility ramp at Mount Hope Branch is damaged.
+The handrail is not available.
+The ramp will not be available while being repaired.
 We aim to fix it quickly.

 All HPL Branches are closed on Friday May 30 for Staff Development.
 Bookmobile is off the road and Extended Access is not available.
 HPL's online card registration, catalogue and eResources are not available until 5pm due to scheduled maintenance.
 All branches reopen Saturday May 31.